medialab/minet/docs/cli.md

 optional arguments:
-  -h, --help                                      show this help message and exit --compress                                      Whether to compress the contents.
-  --contents-in-report, --no-contents-in-report   Whether to include retrieved contents, e.g. html, directly in the report
-                                                  and avoid writing them in a separate folder.
-This requires to standardize encoding and won't work on binary formats.
-  -d OUTPUT_DIR, --output-dir OUTPUT_DIR          Directory where the fetched files will be written.
-Defaults to "content".
-  --domain-parallelism DOMAIN_PARALLELISM         Max number of urls per domain to hit at the same time.
-Defaults to 1 -f FILENAME, --filename FILENAME                Name of the column used to build retrieved file names.
-Defaults to an uuid v4 with correct extension.
+  -h, --help                                      show this help message and exit --domain-parallelism DOMAIN_PARALLELISM         Max number of urls per domain to hit at the same time.
+Defaults to 1 -g {chrome,chromium,edge,firefox,opera}, --grab-cookies {chrome,chromium,edge,firefox,opera}
-  --filename-template FILENAME_TEMPLATE           A template for the name of the fetched files.
-  --folder-strategy FOLDER_STRATEGY               Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
-Note that this will be applied on top of --filename-template.
-Defaults to "flat".
-All of the strategies are described at the end of this help.
-  -g {chrome,chromium,edge,firefox,opera}, --grab-cookies {chrome,chromium,edge,firefox,opera}
                                                   Whether to attempt to grab cookies from your computer's browser (supports "firefox", "chrome", "chromium", "opera" and "edge").
   -H HEADERS, --header HEADERS                    Custom headers used with every requests.